 At Warren & Migliaccio, we help Texans resolve credit card and other debt collection cases.
-If you are facing a debt collection lawsuit, we encourage you to contact us about your situation.
-We are happy to review your case and help you understand your legal options for putting the lawsuit behind you.
+If you are facing a Dallas County Justice Court lawsuit, we can review your situation and help you understand your legal options.

 What Are the Dallas County Justice of the Peace Courts?